Cassandra-/InfoVisBlub/README.md

 Educational flow of students in the Netherlands

 Research question:
-Is there intellectual segregation on a geographical level?
+Is there educational segregation on a geographical level?

 Collaborators:
 Ysbrand Galama